Xiija/DeathBot-K/README.md

 # DiscordWebsocketTutorial

 ## Video
-Fuck you Github, fuvk you very much!
+Fuck you Github, fuck you very much!
 ---

 ## Used Dependencies